shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-campaign.md

     - **Bid CPM**: **max $\_ CPM min $_ CPM** - Enter the highest and lowest CPM dollar amount that you are willing to spend on an impression.
     - **Enable Cadence Modifier** - This option appears under OTHER OPTIONS and cannot be deselected.
 When optimizing to a predicted CPA goal, your bids will always vary based on how often and recently users have seen your creatives.
 This feature is based on the idea that an ad is more effective (and therefore worth more) when a user hasn't seen it before or hasn't seen it many times or seen it recently.
 For more details, see [Cadence Modifier and the Chaos Factor](cadence-modifier-and-the-chaos-factor.md).
   - **Optimize to a predicted CPC goal** - Use this strategy to vary bids based on the likelihood of a click for each piece of inventory.
-This strategy uses the Xandr optimization engine.
+This strategy uses the Microsoft Advertising optimization engine.
       - **Optimize to $\_ per click** - Enter the dollar amount per click that you want the optimization engine to aim for when calculating bids.
       - **Learn Budget** - The learn budget is the portion of your campaign budget that you want to commit to optimizing your campaign, which helps you quickly find slices of third-party inventory that provide a positive ROI.
 The first phase of this process is called Learn.
 You can set a lifetime learn budget of up to 100% of the campaign budget as well as a daily cap for learning.
 For more information about optimization and learning, see [Targeted Learn](targeted-learn.md).
       - **Bid at most $\_ CPM in Learn Phase** - When your campaign starts to spend on new inventory, the optimization engine submits "learn" bids.
 It is recommended to enter a max CPM dollar about for these bids.
 In doing so, you will avoid learning on inventory that is too expensive while not limiting yourself from optimized inventory sources that are worth higher prices.
 For more details and suggestion for using this feature, see Max Learn CPM.